ParthMiyani/pnyx-app/deliverables/D1/planning.md

 * Given the team structure of your partner, what role do you think your team will play?
 * Examples include product development that includes developing new features, or quality assurance that includes developing features that test the product reliability, or software maintenance that includes fixing crucial bugs in the product.
 * Provide examples of why you think you fit this role.

+* Our team will play the role of the front-end developers, implementing the interactive front-end features for the app.
+We think we fit this role because the backend is already mostly done, and the first priority is to have a front-end working so they have a MVP.
+As of now, there is no existing front-end so we believe that our team will be fitting in as the front-end development team.

 #### Q12.
 How does your project fit within the overall product from the partner?
 * Look at the big picture of the product and think about how your project fits into this product.